Liquidrium/subgraph/README.md

-# Visor Finance Subgraph
+# Liquidrium Subgraph

-This subgraph aims to provides data for all products of Visor Finance.
-This includes:
+This subgraph aims to provides data for HiyperLiquidrium.
-1. Phase 1 Liquidity Mining Program
-1. Uniswap V3 Gamma Strategies Hypervisors

-## Gamma Strategies Hypervisors
+## HyperLiquidrium
-These hypervisors are used to actively manage LP positions on Uniswap V3.
-Entities that relate these hypervisors are named beginning with UniswapV3.
-E.g. UniswapV3Hypervisor.
+These HyperLiquidrium are used to actively manage LP positions on Uniswap V3.
+Entities that relate these HyperLiquidrium are named beginning with UniswapV3.
+E.g. UniswapV3HyperLiquidrium.

 ## Hosted Service
-The subgraph is currently hosted on The Graph Hosted Service and can be accessed at: https://thegraph.com/explorer/subgraph/visorfinance/visor
+The subgraph is currently hosted on The Graph Hosted Service and can be accessed at: https://thegraph.com/hosted-service/subgraph/liquidrium/hyperliqidrium-ethereum

 ## Build and Deploy
-To deploy full subgraph to the hosted service at visorfinance/visor:
+To deploy full subgraph to the hosted service at liquidrium/hyperliqidrium-ethereum:
-1. Generate the full subgraph.yaml file with ```yarn prepare:full-mainnet```.
+1. Generate the full subgraph.yaml file with ```yarn prepare:v3only-mainnet```.
 2. Run ```yarn codegen```  to prepare the TypeScript sources for the GraphQL and ABIs.
 3. Deploy via ```yarn deploy --access-token <ACCESS_TOKEN>```